5 Vegas pizzerias land among top 100 in US, ranking says

 Five Las Vegas-area and one Reno pizzeria are among the restaurant review website’s “Top 100 Pizza Spots in the U.S.”

-Reno’s Smiling With Hope Pizza, 6135 Lakeside Drive, Ste.
+This Reno restaurant, at 6135 Lakeside Drive, Ste.
 101, reached the highest spot on the list for Nevada locations at third.
 The accolade adds to other recognition for its quality, including honors from Food & Wine magazine, Money Magazine and USA Today.
+(The restaurant is temporarily closed and will reopen on Feb.
+23.)

 A previous version of this story did not include Settebello Pizzeria Napoletana.